darktable-org/dtdocs/content/module-reference/processing-modules/bloom.md

 # module controls

 size
-: The spacial extent of the bloom effect.
+: The spatial extent of the bloom effect.

 threshold
 : The threshold for the brightness increase.